Keyboard shortcuts

 • REST operations that can be performed on the data (CRUD methods, custom methods)

 A single Cloesce Model encapsulates an entity that exists across the stack.
-Suprisingly, they’re only a couple of lines of code!
+Surprisingly, they’re only a couple of lines of code!

 Basic D1 Backed Model